GovindhKishore/fcc-data-analysis-with-python/Projects/README.md

 # FreeCodeCamp Data Analysis Projects

-This repository contains my solutions for the **FreeCodeCamp Data Analysis with Python Certification**.
+This folder contains my solutions for the **FreeCodeCamp Data Analysis with Python Certification**.
 Each project demonstrates core data analysis skills using Python libraries such as Pandas, NumPy, and Matplotlib/Seaborn.

 ## Table of Contents